ygtmesci/nebulastreamBDSPRO/docs/guide/query_api.md

 The `SET` clause specifies the output details.
 For a `File` sink, this includes the file path and the data format for the output.

+The `HOST` configuration parameter specifies the worker node which hosts the physical source.
+(The same applies for sinks).

 ---
 ## Input Formatters